-I am too Young: I’ll Make a Lot of Money to Catch Up on my Retirement.

-Years can advance pretty quickly without noticing.
-It is good to prepare for your golden days early enough.
-Don’t put off the preparation for retirement for later if you’re able to start saving right away.

-These goals may feel immediate, while retirement feels so far away.
-But having more time on your side can be one of the best reasons to start saving for retirement.
-It’s important also to consider the opportunity cost of not saving.

-Now | They’re often believed to be good debt because the debt is for funding an investment which can later be financially beneficial.
+They’re often believed to be good debt because the debt is for funding an investment that can later be financially beneficial.
 The interest rates on mortgages and student loans are typically much lower than those on personal loans or credit cards, and the interest may be tax-deductible.

 In some cases, even bad debt, for example, using a high-interest rate credit card can be beneficial.
 But there needs to be a limit to this myth.

 Don’t spend too much in a house that you can’t afford just because it’s good debt.
 Don’t go to the most expensive school you find because student loans are available.

 Debt is an enemy of your income because the monthly payments you pay to the credit card companies could have been savings put towards your retirement, your kid’s college, or even your down payment on a new house.
 Debt is thus not always right.

 4. I am too Young: I’ll Make a Lot of Money to Catch Up on my Retirement.

 Years can advance pretty quickly without notice.
 It is good to prepare for your golden days early enough.
 Don’t put off the preparation for retirement for later if you’re able to start saving right away.

 These goals may feel immediate, while retirement feels so far away.
 But having more time on your side can be one of the best reasons to start saving for retirement.
 It’s important also to consider the opportunity cost of not saving.